life-itself/brevo-utils/diginomics-101/day-7.md

 Firstly, congratulations on reaching the end of our final lesson 🎉.

-We’ve covered a lot over these past 7 lessons.
-Which we hope you’ve found informative and digestible!
+We’ve covered a lot over these past 7 lessons, which we hope you’ve found informative and digestible!

 🍰 Of course, the learning doesn’t have to stop here if you feel hungry for more!
 As with all new knowledge, it is best when it is shared!
 Don’t keep these important topics a secret.
 We encourage you to engage in conversations with people to start to help us spread the word.